Guatemalan National Revolutionary Unity: Return to civilian rule

 The government and army maintained that since they had "defeated" the URNG, they had no need to negotiate until the guerrillas had laid down their arms.
 The subsequent settlements ending the wars in Nicaragua and El Salvador stiffened the elites' resolve "never" to permit such an outcome in Guatemala.

 The URNG functioned as an umbrella organization to represent the leftist beliefs amongst the Guatemalan people, particularly the Guatemalan poor.
 Although they were involved in attacks, their primary function was at the negotiation table with the Guatemalan government.

 Peace process

 From 1986 to 1996, the army and government were drawn into a peace process moderated and verified by the United Nations and including other international actors as key players.
 During the negotiations both sides made major concessions.
 The UN mediated Oslo Agreement provided an arrangement for direct negotiation between the belligerent groups.
 This open negotiation led to the signing of the "Agreement on Procedures in Search of Peace by Political Means" in Mexico in 1991.
 The United Nations presided over these changes meant to create a long-lasting peace.
 Obligations were imposed on the government, including significant constitutional reforms, which were internationally binding and would be verified by the UN.
 After 9 years of negotiations in 1995, the leadership of the URNG came to a preliminary agreement with the government to sign a peace deal in 1996.

-In 1987 URNG substituted PGT-NDN for the Guatemalan Party of Labour (PGT) in its leadership.
-The political party is interested in disarmament, demobilization and integration process as outlined by the United Nations.
-It is now a peaceful political party that is part of the New Alliance Bloc.